sei-cabidi/wbia-plugin-miew-id/README.md

   - `s`: Scaling factor for the loss function
   - `margin`: Margin for the loss function
   - `pretrained`: Whether to use a pretrained model backbone
   - `n_classes`: Number of classes in the training dataset, used for loading checkpoint
+- `swa_params`: Subfields for SWA training
+  - `swa_lr`: SWA learning rate
+  - `swa_start`: Epoch number to begin SWA training
 - `test`: Subfields for plugin-related settings
   - `fliplr`: Whether to perform horizontal flipping during testing
   - `fliplr_view`: List of viewpoints to apply horizontal flipping